Construction Timelapse: The Complete Guide | 2021 Edition

 Plan for B-roll in advance so you have plenty to play around with.

-Slo-mo welding, interviewing key personnel, aerial shots, and others, will make your final video much more captivating.
+Slo-mo welding, interviewing key personnel, drone aerial shots, and others, will make your final video much more captivating.

 Motion graphics are also a great way to make a video that’s compelling and educational.